toufiglu/DBSLexp/README.md

 # DBSLexp
-This repo stores files for the DBSL experiment series.
+This repo stores results and figrues for the DBSL experiment series.